jose5556/libft/README.md

 # 💡 About the project

+This project **Libft**,
-This project, represents my own **Libft**, a custom C library created by me that extend the capabilities of the standard C library.
+a custom C library I created to extend the capabilities of the standard C library.
-Libft is a useful library that helped me for many C projects, providing optimized and reusable utility functions.
+It provides optimized and reusable utility functions that have been helpful across multiple C projects.

-The project is divided into different folders:
+The project is organized into different folders based on function types:

 - **char**
 - **get_next_line**